 One-third of all employees in the U.S. are millennials, making them the largest segment of the U.S. workforce.
-By 2020, that number will rise to 50 percent and one-half of all employees.
-Moreover, millennials have been shown to be extremely valuable employees: hard-working, career-oriented, educated, and skilled.
+By 2020, that number will rise to 50 percent; and as millennials grow to become half of the workforce, employers will recognize that on the whole, millennials are extremely valuable employees: hard-working, career-oriented, educated, and skilled.

-However, many companies continue to rely on outdated hiring strategies, which make them less attractive as potential employers to millennials.
-Examine your company’s recruiting strategies to ensure that it will appeal to the candidates of the future.
+Many companies intend to attract and hire millennial talent but continue to rely on outdated hiring strategies, which make them less attractive as potential employers to millennials.
+Examine your company’s approach to recruiting, to ensure that it will appeal to the best of current and future candidates.

 Talent Acquisition Strategies For The Millennial Workforce

 70 percent of candidates research a potential employer by reading reviews on websites like Indeed, LinkedIn, or Glassdoor.
 Staying on top of your company’s image on these sites is critical to competing for millennial candidates.
 This can include activities like managing online reviews, publishing and sharing relevant content, posting open jobs, and posting pictures that demonstrate your company culture.

 Corporate social responsibility (CSR) is also a deciding factor for millennials choosing their next employer.
 According to one study, 76 percent consider a company’s commitment to CSR when deciding where to work, 75 percent would work for a socially responsible organization at a lower salary, and 64 percent would refuse to work for a company that doesn’t have strong CSR commitments.